Inhabit Life

 When I’m not working with clients, you might find me fiddling with wood, enjoying a good story, or spending time in nature.
 Here’s a bit more about me:

-• Go-To Podcast: I adore the reverence for life that flows throw the personalities, themes, and conversations of “On Being” with Krista Tippett and her diverse guests.
+- Go-To Podcast: I love the reverence for life that flows through the conversations, themes, and guests in On Being with Krista Tippett.

-• Weekend Activities: Hanging with my “Little” from Big Brothers Big Sisters.
+- Weekend Activities: Hanging with my “Little” from Big Brothers Big Sisters.
 Hiking trails.
 Gardening.
 Eating ice cream.
 Trying to convince my dog to cuddle.
 Juggling.